The Benefits of Tree Testing Your Navigation

 - You heard of a state program providing free window replacements for lower income families.
 Where can you learn more?

-- Where would you find a report on greenhouse gas emissions in Chicago?
+- Where might you find a report on greenhouse gas emissions in Chicago?

 Noting the length of time and path the majority of visitors use to locate the information tells you how well your site is structured.